kasyapakuchi/Docker-Steps/minikube/readme.md

 1. install kompose <code>curl -L https://github.com/kubernetes/kompose/releases/download/v1.26.0/kompose-windows-amd64.exe -o kompose.exe</code>

-2. Crate deployment yamls from the existing <code>docker-compose.yaml</code> - Run the command <code>kompose convert</code>
+2. Create deployment yamls from the existing <code>docker-compose.yaml</code>.
+Sample <code>docker-compose.yml</code> and created <code>deployment.yaml</code> files are attached in the repo. - Run the command <code>kompose convert</code>

-3. Change image pull policy in the deplyment.yamls as needed.
+3. Change image pull policy in the deployment.yamls as needed.
 In our case we made it Never as we want to use local image always and do not pull from Docker registry.

 <code>imagePullPolicy: Never</code>